Swedenborgianism: Criticism

 Critics note that Swedenborg viewed only 36 books in the Bible as divinely inspired.
-According to them, masquerading as a being of light is a demonic tactic; Swedenborg's allegorical, esoteric interpretations and paranormal encounters (bordering on the occult) contradict the scriptures and make his claims spurious.
+According to them, masquerading as a being of light is a demonic tactic; Swedenborg's allegorical, esoteric interpretations and paranormal encounters contradict the scriptures and make his claims spurious.
 This criticism ignores the fact that the majority of Swedenborg's writings are based on direct scriptural quotations with numerous cross references.
 As for the writings of Paul, Swedenborg clarified the distinction between the epistles of Paul with the rest of scripture in his private diary: "Paul indeed spoke from inspiration, but not in the same way as the prophets, to whom every single word was dictated but that his inspiration was that he received an influx, according to those things which were with him, which is quite a different inspiration, and has no conjunction with heaven by correspondences."

 Influence

+Transcendentalism

+Notable American Transcendentalist Ralph Waldo Emerson spoke highly of Swedenborg in his writings.
+Historians Perry Miller and Arthur Versluis regard Swedenborg as a pervasive influence on the Transcendentalist worldview.

 Mormonism

 D. Michael Quinn suggests that Joseph Smith, the first president and prophet of The Church of Jesus Christ of Latter-Day Saints, was influenced by Swedenborg's writings.
 Like Swedenborg, members of the Church believe in eternal marriage.
 However, they require that the ritual be performed in a temple by one having authority given from God.
 Smith's concept of three heavens is similar to Swedenborg's view.
 Both Swedenborg and Smith refer to heaven as "celestial", similar to Paul's (see 2 Corinthians 12:2) description of a visit to the "third heaven".
 Edward Hunter (a Swedenborgian who became a member of the Church) reported that in 1839 Joseph Smith told him that he was familiar with Swedenborg's writings.